 The OMG DDSI-RTPS specification details several properties that can be adjusted from their defaults that influence the behavior of DDSI-RTPS discovery.
-Those properties, along with options specific to OpenDDS's RTPS Discovery implementation, are listed in Table 7-5.
+Those properties, along with options specific to OpenDDS's RTPS Discovery implementation, are listed below.

-Table RTPS Discovery Configuration Options
+Table 13: RTPS Discovery Configuration Options

-Option Description Default

-ResendPeriod=sec The number of seconds that a pro- 30

-cess waits between the announce-

-ment of participants (see section

-8.5.3 in the OMG DDSI-RTPS spec-

-ification for details).

-MinResendDelay=msec The minimum time in millisec- 100

-onds between participant announce-

-ments.

-Table 1.2 - continued from previous page

-Option Description Default

-QuickResendRatio=frac Tuning parameter that configures lo- 0.1

-cal SPDP resends as a fraction of the

-resend period.

-LeaseDuration=sec Sent as part of the participant an- 300

-nouncement.
-It tells the peer par-

-ticipants that if they don't hear from

-this participant for the specified du-

-ration, then this participant can be

-considered "not alive."

-LeaseExtension=sec Extends the lease of discovered par- 0

-ticipants by the set amount of sec-

-onds.
-Useful on spotty connections

-to reduce load on the RtpsRelay.

-PB=port Port Base number.
-This number 7400

-Port sets the starting point for deriving

-port numbers used for Simple End-

-point Discovery Protocol (SEDP).

-This property is used in conjunc-

-tion with DG, PG, D0 (or DX), and

-D1 to construct the necessary End-

-points for RTPS discovery commu-

-nication. (see section 9.6.1.1 in

-the OMG DDSI-RTPS specification

-in how these Endpoints are con-

-structed)

-DG=n An integer value representing the 250

-Domain Gain.
-This is a multiplier

-that assists in formulating Multicast

-or Unicast ports for RTPS.

-PG=n An integer that assists in configur- 2

-ing SPDP Unicast ports and serves

-as an offset multiplier as participants

-are assigned addresses using the for-

-mula:

-PB + DG domainId + d1 +

-PG participantId

-(see section 9.6.1.1 in the OMG

-DDSI-RTPS specification in how

-these Endpoints are constructed)

-D0=n An integer value that assists in pro- 0

-viding an offset for calculating an

-assignable port in SPDP Multicast

-configurations.
-The formula used is:

-PB + DG domainId + d0

-(see section 9.6.1.1 in the OMG

-DDSI-RTPS specification in how

-these Endpoints are constructed)

-continues on next page
+Option Description Default ResendPeriod=sec The number of seconds that a process waits between the announcement of participants (see RTPS v2.3 8.5.3 The Simple Participant Discovery Protocol).
+30 MinResendDelay=msec The minimum time in milliseconds between participant announcements.
+100 QuickResendRatio=frac Tuning parameter that configures lo- cal SPDP resends as a fraction of the resend period.
+0.1 LeaseDuration=sec Sent as part of the participant announcement.
+It tells the peer participants that if they don't hear from this participant for the specified duration, then this participant can be considered "not alive."
+300 LeaseExtension=sec Extends the lease of discovered participants by the set amount of seconds.
+Useful on spotty connections to reduce load on the RtpsRelay.
+0 PB=port Port Base number.
+This number sets the starting point for deriving port numbers used for Simple Endpoint Discovery Protocol (SEDP).
+This property is used in conjunction with DG, PG, D0 (or DX), and D1 to construct the necessary Endpoints for RTPS discovery communication.
+See RTPS v2.3 9.6.1.1 Discovery traffic for how these Endpoints are constructed.
+7400